Managing properties within data templates

 Managing data models: Excel and beyond

 As we already mentioned, Excel is a very versatile and convenient format.
-It can be used by anyone and allows us to exchange information as a good start even today.
+It can be used by anyone and allows us to exchange information when systems are not connected.
 But that’s just it – it is not specifically designed to meet the needs of the construction sector, nor to implement its standards for data management.

 A solution specifically developed for this purpose will help you to manage your data in a more efficient way.
 Thanks to the efforts of the experts maintaining it, you won’t need to manually update your data models according to the latest changes in regulations or to worry about adapting them to each of your target markets.
 A specialised solution, such as Cobuilder Define, allows for automated translations and localisation of the data aligning it to all relevant local standards.
 It offers an embedded process for data governance to help you ensure quality and trust in your data.